 Should you get a Nighthawk Custom pistol?

-If you’re interested in getting a high-quality, custom-made 1911 from a gun maker with an incredible reputation, you should be looking at Nighthawk Custom.
+If you’re interested in getting a high-quality, custom-made 1911 from a gun maker with an incredible reputation, you should absolutely be looking at Nighthawk Custom (which you can find online here).
 These guns can be used for everything from self-defense to hunting, depending on the caliber.
-Nighthawk offers guns chambered in a variety of calibers including 9mm, 38 Super, 40 Smith & Wesson, and 10mm.
+Nighthawk offers guns chambered in a variety of calibers, including 9mm, 38 Super, 40 Smith & Wesson, and 10mm.

 Visit the Nighthawk website and look at the custom shop list of features.
-You’ll see just how impressive the options are, and we think you’ll be hooked.
-There’s nothing quite like a Nighthawk Custom pistol.
+You may find yourself agreeing with me when I say, There’s nothing quite like a Nighthawk Custom.